Mahmoud al-Mabhouh: Death

 On 19 January 2010, al-Mabhouh was killed in his room in a hotel in Dubai.
 He had been followed by at least eleven Mossad agents who were carrying fake or fraudulently obtained passports from various Western countries, seven of which assumed the names of Israeli dual citizens.
 Reports indicated that al-Mabhouh was very closely tracked by his killers from Damascus airport to Dubai.
 He was travelling without bodyguards, and was en route to Bangkok.
 Although it was reported that he carried five passports under different names, Hamas officials in Syria reportedly stated that at this time he was using a passport issued in his own name.

 He checked into the Al Bustan Rotana hotel on the afternoon of 19 January.
 He left the hotel about an hour after check-in, and there were conflicting reports as to what he did during the few hours before he was killed.
 At approximately 8:25 p.m.
 Al-Mabhouh went back to his room.
 He failed to answer a call from his wife a half-hour later.

 According to Dubai Police Force, he was dead by 9 p.m. that evening.
 On 20 January, the following day, his body was found in his hotel room.
 The door was locked from the inside. al-Mabhouh's body was transported to Damascus for burial.

 Hotel CCTV surveillance footage released to the public shows the agents, who had arrived on separate flights, meeting in the hotel.
 While the men used encrypted personal communication devices among themselves to avoid surveillance, a number of telephone calls were made to a number in Austria.
-When al-Mabhouh arrived at around 3 pm, two of the agents on CCTV followed him to his room wearing tennis gear.
+When al-Mabhouh arrived at around 3 p.m., two of the agents on CCTV followed him to his room wearing tennis gear.
 They then checked into the room opposite al-Mabhouh's.
-At 8 pm al-Mabhouh left the hotel and while several of the suspects kept watch, two tried to gain entry to his room, but were disturbed when a tourist exited the nearby lift.
+At 8 p.m. al-Mabhouh left the hotel and while several of the suspects kept watch, two tried to gain entry to his room, but were disturbed when a tourist exited the nearby lift.
 While another agent distracted the tourist, the other four entered his hotel room using an advanced electronic device and waited for him to return.
 Hotel computer logs indicated that they successfully reprogrammed al-Mabhouh's hotel door lock at this time.

 Cause of death

 Initially, Dubai authorities believed al-Mabhouh had died of natural causes.
-Results from a preliminary forensic report by the Dubai police found that al-Mabhouh was first paralyzed by an injection of succinylcholine (suxamethonium), a fast-acting muscle relaxant.
-He was then electrocuted and suffocated with a pillow. though their police investigation and final report on the matter would not be ready until the beginning of March.
-Signs strongly indicated that al-Mabhouh attempted to resist as he was being killed.
-The paralysis induced by this drug applies only to muscles – the victim remains conscious.
+Although the Dubai police investigation and final report on the matter would not be ready until the beginning of March, a preliminary forensic report found that al-Mabhouh was first paralyzed by an injection of succinylcholine (suxamethonium), a fast-acting muscle relaxant, then electrocuted, and suffocated with a pillow.
+Succinylcholine incapacitates by inducing (muscle) paralysis, but does not sedate.
+Signs strongly indicate that al-Mabhouh attempted to resist as he was being killed.
 Dubai authorities stated they were ruling the death a homicide and were working with the International Criminal Police Organization (Interpol) to investigate the incident.